MakeISO.exe by Erwan

 1. Create a new empty folder on your hard disk (e.g. C:\MAKEISO)

-2. Download mkisofs.exe and the dll (note: this is a cygwin (4GB) version, MinGW versions only make files up to 2GB!)
+2. Download (sorry – the file seems to be no longer available!) mkisofs.exe and the dll (note: this is a cygwin (4GB) version, MinGW versions only make files up to 2GB!)

 3. Download the Makegrub4dos.zip file from the Download – Beta Downloads page – extract the cmd file and place it in the same folder.